Extended Producer Responsibility

 Viet Nam

-The implementation of the decision about EPR in Viet Nam still meets some challenges, including lack of recycling capacity, supporting regulations, and benefits to maintain the system.
-Meanwhile, the Packaging Recycling Organization (PRO) Viet Nam is expected to be a driver to foster an EPR system for packaging.
+The implementation of EPR in Viet Nam faces some challenges, including lack of recycling capacity and supporting regulations, and benefits to maintaining the system.
+The Packaging Recycling Organisation (PRO) Viet Nam is expected to be a driver to foster an EPR system for packaging

 Source: ASEAN (2020), Johannes et al. (2021).

-Some challenges provide lessons from other ASEAN+3 countries.
-For example, the e-waste EPR scheme is facing a challenge in identifying producers.
+Challenges provide lessons from other ASEAN+3 countries.
+For example, the e-waste EPR scheme faces the difficulty of identifying producers.
 Most producers, especially in developing countries, are small unregistered manufacturers called free riders (Kojima et al., 2009).
-In Malaysia, over 60% of computers are assembled by small manufacturers.
-In Thailand, miscellaneous manufacturers produce 35% of assembled air conditioners.
-Asking small manufacturers to be responsible for their products’ end-of-life will be difficult.
-On the import of e-waste, anticipating smuggled and imitation products is a challenging issue.
-In Japan, recycling of orphan computers (those that have no responsible producers) from small unidentified manufacturers and smuggled and imitation products is financially shouldered by consumers (Kojima et al., 2009).
-The packaging and container recycling system in Japan exempts small-scale producers from such responsibility.
-If many unregistered small-scale traders import or if small industries produce or use packaging and containers, it may be difficult to implement the EPR system.
+Over 60% of computers in Malaysia are assembled by small manufacturers, and miscellaneous manufacturers produce 35% of assembled air conditioners in Thailand.
+It is difficult to ask small manufacturers to be responsible for their products’ end-of-life.
+Anticipating smuggled and imitation products in the import of e-waste is a challenging issue.
+In Japan, consumers financially shoulder the recycling of orphan computers (those with no responsible producers) from small unidentified manufacturers and smuggled and imitation products (Kojima et al., 2009).
+Its packaging and container recycling system exempts small-scale producers from such responsibility.

 • Hosoda (2004), Evaluation of EPR Programmes in Japan: A Survey.
 Paris: OECD Publishing.